alocus/HTML-Performance/README.md

 This is like opening the URL in a hidden tab – all the resources are downloaded, the DOM is created, the page is laid out, the CSS is applied, the JavaScript is executed, etc.

 *Not supported by most browser*
 *Can't use Chrome devtool to check*

+Use when:
+ - don't use it
+ - use it to fetch one and only one page, then use prefetch for the rest of other resources.

 [Chrome Prerender Utility](chrome://net-internals/#prerender)